Booking Terms and Conditions

 Excluded: Meals, drinks, transportation (flights and public transport*, any entrance fees*, equipment, insurance or any other items of a personal nature [*except where specifically mentioned].
-Any other providers (such as bars and restaurants either suggested or booked by us, and any flights and accommodation booked by you) are solely responsible and liable for providing their respective services.
+Any other third party suppliers (such as bars and restaurants either suggested or booked by us, and any flights and accommodation booked by you) are solely responsible and liable for providing their respective services.

 Workshop: refers to a Weekender

 You, Your: refers to you, the participant booking a Weekender

 We, Us: refers to the Weekender provider, The Photo Weekender

 Online: refers to the The Photo Weekender website.

 1.1 Minimum Age: You must be over 18 years of age on the start date of the workshop to participate.
 By booking you unconditionally warrant and represent that you are over the age of 18.

 1.2 Booking Form: You must complete the booking form online along with payment of deposit [see Section 2].
 Booking is for one person only.
 For Private Group bookings see APPENDIX 1.

 1.3 Non-photographer Friends or Partners: Only the person booked may attend any part of the workshop including but not limited to the social aspects such as any drinks and meals that have been organised by us.
 Non-photographer friends or partners must pay in full for a place on the workshop by making a booking online to ensure maximum group size is not exceeded.
 We recommend against bringing non-photographer friends and partners.